Creating a Custom Connector Using Remote Pull

 Detect and Pull New Files by Object Using Enable S3 Pull

-To configure a scheduled job to detect what was copied and successfully loaded for a given table object and only copy new files, create an upload file in the upload/T/I/C/lastProcessed folder named pullfromS3config.yml.
+To configure a scheduled job to detect what was copied and successfully loaded for a given table object and only copy new files, specify the table object configurations and use the FTP/Data Lake Connector Load job.